psmyles/imgplex/docs/spec.md

   - Workflow nodes (Input, Image Output, Text Output, Flipbook Output) draggable from the Node Library **Workflow** section and available in the canvas context menu
   - Deletion guard: last Input node and last output node (of any type) cannot be deleted
   - `graphStore.canDeleteNode()` / `imageStore.removeNode()` wired into all delete paths
+- **CLI named-flag system:**
+  - Each Input and output node has a `cliName` param (auto-assigned at creation, user-editable in inspector)
+  - Inspector shows the resulting flag (`Flag: --<name>`) and a conflict warning when two nodes share the same name
+  - `executor-cli.ts` is graph-aware: reads the workflow graph and emits one typed param per named node in all three script formats (PS / Bash / CMD)
+  - `imgplex-cli run` parses `--<flag> <path>` pairs, iterates all output nodes, traces each to its input node, and runs `executeBatch` per output; clear error if a required input flag is missing
 - Unit tests: Vitest with 316 tests across 17 test files

 ### Pending - Priority Order